IQuOD/duplicated_checking_IQuOD/README.md

 ##4.
 Logical flow of DC_OCEAN

-#### 4.1  support files to calculate the Profile Summary Score and possible duplicates list
+#### 4.1  support files to calculate the Profile Summary Score and potential duplicates list

 In this step, we will pre-processes the profiles and metadata, using ASCII to convert character (string) variables into numerical values.
 This process generates the `../Input_files/Profile_Summary_Score_list.npz` file.
 You'll find three variables in this npz file: `PSS_series`, `filename_info`, and `variable_name`.